Norman Joseph Woodland

-Norman Joseph Woodland (September 6, 1921 – December 9, 2012) was an American inventor and engineer, best known as one of the inventors of the barcode, for which he received a patent in October 1952.
+Norman Joseph Woodland (September 6, 1921 – December 9, 2012) was an American Jewish inventor and engineer, best known as one of the inventors of the barcode, for which he received a patent in October 1952.
 Later, employed by IBM, he developed the format which became the ubiquitous Universal Product Code (UPC) of product labeling and check-out stands.

 Early life and career

 Woodland was born in Atlantic City, New Jersey, on September 6, 1921, the elder of two boys in his family.

 After graduating from Atlantic City High School, Woodland did military service in World War II as a technical assistant with the Manhattan Project in Oak Ridge, Tennessee.
 Woodland went on to earn his Bachelor of Science in Mechanical Engineering (BSME) from Drexel University (then called Drexel Institute of Technology) in 1947.
 From 1948 to 1949, he worked as a lecturer in mechanical engineering at Drexel.